 River flows support healthy ecosystems that provide a wealth of economic, social and cultural goods and services such as fisheries, recreation and tourism attractions, bush tucker, clean water, fertile floodplains and more.
 Understanding the links between river flows and healthy ecosystems is therefore critical to determining how much water is needed to maintain these goods and services.
 In places where these links are unknown, water planners need to infer relationships from similar places until enough local field data is collected and analysed.

-Our current environmental flow research is examining the ecological responses to changes to flow in WA’s Fitzroy River, NT’s Daly River and rivers in Qld’s southern Gulf of Carpentaria, and builds on previous work in these catchments.
-To maximise the usefulness of this work, we need to evaluate how transferable research findings are to other locations and scales, and identify the key considerations when applying this knowledge.
-Understanding the inferential strength of flow–ecology links and their transferability to other locations is key to water planning, and to assess the river flow-related impacts of development proposals and climate change in catchments with limited field data.
+Environmental flows research conducted through the Northern Australia Environmental Resources Hub of the Australian Government’s National Environmental Science Program (NESP) has focused on 1) quantifying critical flow needs to sustain freshwater and coastal ecosystems, biodiversity and productivity in tropical northern Australia and 2) predicting ecological responses to flow alteration from water-resource developments.
+Much of this work has been conducted in the Fitzroy River (Western Australia), Daly River (Northern Territory) and rivers in Queensland’s southern Gulf of Carpentaria, and builds on previous work in these catchments.
+To maximise the usefulness of this research, it is important to evaluate how transferable research findings are to other locations and scales, and identify the key considerations when applying this knowledge.
+Understanding the inferential strength of flow–ecology links and their transferability to other locations is important for robust water planning assessment of flow-related impacts of development proposals and climate change in catchments with limited field data.